sandervanvugt/cka/README.md

 *	10 GB disk space
 *	No swap
 For instructions on how to set up Ubuntu Server 22.04, see the document "Installing Ubuntu 22-04" in this Git repository.
+For information on getting started with VirtualBox, see this video: https://www.youtube.com/watch?v=4qwUHSaIJdY